Valuing Home Mods

 Home modifications can provide value and value for money in a number of ways – from more measurable outcomes like a reduction in paid caregiving hours (which can pay back the cost of the modification many times over) - through to harder to quantify, but equally important domains, such as improved health, activity, participation, wellbeing, control, autonomy, dignity, safety and quality of life.

 This project explores the definitions and uses of value and value for money from the perspectives of a range of stakeholders in the home modification process.
-Phase one has engaged with 20 Occupational Therapists (OT’s) across Australia, to improve understandings of how these central concepts are being defined, measured and applied within their professional home modification practice.
+Phase one of the project engaged with 20 occupational therapists (OTs) across Australia.
+Phase two engaged with 16 'end-users' of home modifications (i.e. the people whose homes are being modified) to improve understandings of how these central concepts are being defined, measured and applied within home modification practice in Australia.

 Click here to download Project Flyer